 If I come in person to sell, how long do I need to be in Turkey?

-If you come to complete your sale and that alone, please allow 2 / 3 full working days.
-In reality, completion is usually done within one working day but we cannot control the workload of the Land Registry Office so please allow slightly extra time.
+If you come to complete your sale and that alone, please allow 5 full working days.
+In reality, completion is usually done within three working days but we cannot control the workload of the Land Registry Office so please allow slightly extra time.

 If your buyer is buying using a mortgage, (DSP will advise you of this at the time that the sale is agreed) you may need up to 6 working days (just in case) as banks do not always work as fast as we would like them to.